-Because 63% of organizations experienced a hardwareor silicon-level security breach within the last 12 months,2 processor security forms the first protective layer in a modern secured device.
+Because 63% of institutions experienced a hardwareor silicon-level security breach within the last 12 months,2 processor security forms the first protective layer in a simple, secure device with built-in security.

 Security-first CPUs are designed to validate code during the boot-up process, protecting the integrity of the Windows operating system and ensuring a smooth handshake from silicon to BIOS to OS.
 Look for processors that support root-of-trust secure boot.